MurderFromMars/HandheldStreamingServiceUtility/README.md

-## Setup Streaming Services
+## Handheld Streaming Servicce Utility
 This script will provide a UI to select any URLs found in the `data/links.index` source file, and will create desktop icons and add them to Steam.
-It is compatible with aany dsitro
+It is compatible with any dsitro  is best suited for Gamescope-Session but can be used with big picture mdoe as well. it essentially automatically creates web apps for streaming services that are added as non steam games in your library

+## Dependencies
-Dependencies: Flatpak  RIght Click add to steam .
+Flatpak, right click add to steam

 <table>
   <tr>